-Find out more about the Royal Institution's mission to harness science for the maximum benefit of society.
+Find out more about the Royal Institution's mission and vision.

 Young people can actively experiment in a research laboratory as well as meet leading scientists in demonstration-packed live events.
 Aspiring mathematicians, engineers and computer scientists can also take part in extended hands-on Ri Masterclasses with specially trained experts at over 140 locations around the country.

 We are probably most famous for our CHRISTMAS LECTURES which were started by Michael Faraday in 1825 and have been broadcast on television since 1936.

 Anyone can join the Ri as an Ri Patron or an Ri Member.
 If you're interested in how the world works, or how to make it work better through science, the Ri is the place for you.

 The Royal Institution is a registered charity, no 227938